plumed/masterclass-21-2/NAVIGATION.md

   G -.-> D;
   D --> E[solution];
   D --> F[alternative solution];
+  click H "ref1" "This elementary lesson shows you how to install PLUMED and some basic and more advanced syntax.
+You will only need to complete up to exercise 1 of this earlier lesson to complete these exercises on statistical errors.";
   click A "video1" "A lecture that was given on February 1st 2021 as part of the plumed masterclass series that introduces you to the exercises in this lesson";
   click B "INSTRUCTIONS.md" "The instructions for the exercises";
   click G "notebooks/gendata.ipynb" "A python notebook that shows how the data sets in the files uncorrelated_data, correlated_data and weighted data that are all used in the exericses was generated";